 To perform this variation:

-- Assume Plank Pose.
+- Start in Plank Pose.

-With Block Support
+Using Block Support

 Gradual Lowering